 Things to Do the Day of a Showing

-1. Make sure your home is clean and shown in it's best light.
+1. Make sure your home is clean and shown in its best light.
 When we sold our first home, our agent instructed us to turn on all of the lights, open the blinds, and keep all bedroom doors open before any showing.
 Basically, do anything to make your home feel brighter or bigger.

 Don’t worry, you don't need to freshly vacuum before every showing if you aren't able to, but make sure to make the beds, stow away toys, and generally ensure everything is neat and tidy!

 It’s especially important to ensure your bathrooms are clean -- make sure toilets are flushed, seats are down, towels are picked up and counters are wiped.
 This can be especially difficult if you have a baby, but it’s worth it!
-I had a friend who threw all her baby's belongings (chair, changing pads, bassinet, etc.) into the back of her trunk before each listing.
+I had a friend who threw all her baby's belongings (chair, changing pads, bassinet, etc.) into the back of her car trunk before each showing.